E-commerce

 List of questions and target pages

-Search Console validation and alignment with inventory
+Search Console validation and alignment with the content inventory

 Writing